Baltimore County News

 Five meetings planned in different areas of the County

 In accordance with the Annotated Code of Maryland, Environment Article Section 9-503, the Baltimore County Department of Public Works is developing a new Ten Year Solid Waste Management Plan to cover the 2019-2028 period.
-In order to solicit input from the community regarding the content of this plan, four public discussion meetings have been scheduled at Baltimore County Public Library branches around the County.
+In order to solicit input from the community regarding the content of this plan, five public discussion meetings have been scheduled at Baltimore County Public Library branches around the County.
 The meeting schedule is as follows:

 Monday, January 23 from 6:30 p.m. to 8:30 p.m. at Perry Hall Library, 9685 Honeygo Boulevard, Perry Hall, MD, 21128

 Monday, January 30 from 6:30 p.m. to 8:30 p.m. at Arbutus Library, 855 Sulphur Spring Road, Arbutus, MD, 21227